Philippsburg interim storage facility

 The interim storage facility is located on the site of the Philippsburg nuclear power plant and is enclosed by a fence.
 This means that casks only need to be moved a short distance from the reactor building to the interim storage facility and that no public roads need to be used.
 The storage building consists of one shipment and two storage areas.
 The shipment area is located to the north west of the storage building.
 Storage area 1 has a surface area of 1,150 m² for 72 spaces; storage area 2 covers 1,250 m² for 80 spaces.
 Casks are stored in the storage areas in 9 or 10 double rows, each with 8 spaces, totalling 152 spaces.

-More information about the return of radioactive waste from reprocessing is available here.
+Please find here further information on the return of radioactive waste from reprocessing.

 Philippsburg interim storage facility